vueland/vueland-next/src/components/VDataTable/README.md

             <td>state-out</td>
             <td>Boolean</td>
             <td>false</td>
-            <td><div style="width: 75px;">if set true, the filter event appears in the table, which can be handled by custom methods, respectively, internal filtering in the table will be disabled</div></td>
+            <td>if set true, the filter event appears in the table, which can be handled by custom methods, respectively, internal filtering in the table will be disabled</td>
         </tr>
         <tr>
             <td>numbered</td>